jcschroeder/tidyDataCoursera/README.md

+#Coursera tidy data project
 Read the file into R using read.csv
 Example code: tidyData <- read.csv("./tidyData.csv")

 This program assumes that:
 1. The zip file has already been downloaded from the course website
 2. The zip file has been unpacked
 3. The files are stored in their original structure and the UCI HAR Dataset folder is the working directory

 Here are the step-by-step actions the code takes.
 ####1.
 READ DATA FILES
 An important note here is that the Intertial Signals files are not loaded.
 They were provided as the raw data used to calculate all of the features; in this case we are interested in processing the features themselves.
 We will not be redoing the filtering and other data processing already performed to generate the feature set.

 1a.
 Load the test data
 1b.
 Load the training data
 1c.
 Load the feature information

 All of the raw data files should now be in the R workspace.